Michael Roukes

 Michael Lee Roukes is an American experimental physicist, nanoscientist, and the Frank J. Roshek Professor of Physics, Applied Physics, and Bioengineering at the California Institute of Technology (Caltech).

+Education

-Roukes earned B.A. degrees in physics and chemistry (double majors) in 1978 at University of California, Santa Cruz, with highest honors in both majors, he received his Ph.D. in physics from Cornell University in 1985.
-His graduate advisor at Cornell was Nobel Laureate, Robert Coleman Richardson.
+Roukes earned a B.A. degree in physics and chemistry (double majors) in 1978 at the University of California, Santa Cruz, with highest honors in both majors.
+He received his Ph.D. in physics from Cornell University in 1985.
+His graduate advisor at Cornell was Nobel Laureate Robert Coleman Richardson.

-Roukes’ thesis research at Cornell elucidated the electron-phonon bottleneck at ultra low temperatures; the hot electron effect that is now recapitulated in texts on solid state transport physics.
-Stated in simplest terms, when electrons carry current in normal conductors, they heat up.
-At low temperatures and, now, in nanoscale devices at ordinary temperatures, their ability to dissipate this heat can be significantly impaired.
+Roukes' thesis research at Cornell elucidated the electron–phonon bottleneck at ultra-low temperatures; the hot electron effect that is now recapitulated in texts on solid state transport physics.
+In simplest terms, when electrons carry current in normal conductors, they generate heat.
+At low temperatures and now, in nanoscale devices at ordinary temperatures, their ability to dissipate this heat can be significantly impaired.
 This has generic implications for the operation of powered nanodevices.